AnthonyBongers/KantoWallpaper/README.md

 Supports Ice Cream Sandwich and above (could probably even make it lower, and support all 10 people who have an older android device than that).

+Check the Releases Tab to download the current APK.

 ## Regions

 The wallpaper scrolls around these regions: